riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/fibonacci/README.md

 Introduction
 ---

-This example shows the execution of a fibonacci sequence generator as a bare metal application, using semihosted printf, on the RISC-V processor using either RV32IMAC or RV64IMAC variants.
+This example shows the execution of a fibonacci sequence generator as a bare metal application, using semihosted write(), on the RISC-V processor using either RV32IMAC or RV64IMAC variants.

 Further scripts provided allow a GDB debug session to be launched or a signature file created from the execution.